Blackpool Stargazing & Astronomy Report

 What Bortle class is Blackpool?

-Blackpool is Bortle Class 8 (SQM 18.81), a poor city sky for astronomy.
+Blackpool is Bortle Class 7 (SQM 19.40), a poor urban/suburban sky for astronomy.

 Is Blackpool good for stargazing?

 Not for serious deep-sky observing.
-Blackpool is a poor city sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.
+Blackpool is a poor urban/suburban sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.

 Is Blackpool good for astrophotography?

 Broadband deep-sky imaging is heavily compromised from Blackpool and a Bortle 4 or darker site is strongly recommended.
-Even narrowband imaging is difficult from Blackpool without careful processing.
+Narrowband imaging of bright emission nebulae remains viable from Blackpool with appropriate Ha or OIII filters.

 What can you observe from Blackpool?

-Primary targets from Blackpool include Moon, planets, bright stars, double stars, solar system events.
+Primary targets from Blackpool include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
 Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Blackpool?

-The closest meaningfully darker mapped site is Broadwater, about 8 km east north east of Blackpool, reaching Bortle 6.
+The closest meaningfully darker mapped site is Stonebeck Down, about 85 km east north east of Blackpool, reaching Bortle 5.

 When is the sky darkest in Blackpool?